 Other materials seen on sandals include the omnipresent mesh.
 If you like walking in hot conditions as I do during the summer, the added ventilation might add breathability in the areas of the straps.
 Velcro straps are often used together with nylon mesh materials for added stretchiness.
 I vividly remember an old pair of sandals that were made with mesh straps and they were great for hugging the feet and following the natural contour of the fit a bit better to thick leather.

 Are Minimalist Sandals Suitable for Hiking?

-Minimalist sandals are great for hiking.
+Minimalist sandals are great for hiking, but they don’t give the same support as hiking shoes.
 Sandals have a long history and the minimalist designs were as useful for comfort and breathability hundreds of years ago as they are today.
 As a fun fact, I remember reading about the oldest sandals on Earth as they were found in Oregon’s Fort Rock Cave.
 These sandals dating back thousands of years look exactly like modern minimalist sandals, with just a few straps made of dry willow leaves.

 Can I Run in Minimalist Sandals?

 Sandals have come far from their first historical discovery in Fort Rock Cave.
 Today, they can absorb shocks better with thinner and thinner soles and as a result, they can be suitable for running.
 Their variations are based on the actual surface you plan to run on.
 I would highly advise on getting sandals with thicker cushioning if you plan to run on trails or other uneven surfaces.

 Are Sandals Made with Arch Support?

 Not all sandals have good arch support.
 Zero drop sandals have no arch support at all.
 However, there are a few good minimalist sandals with contoured midsoles, just right for arch support.
 A good tip I was given here was to choose the sandals which were fitted for my foot from the start, as I cannot rely on adding an insole to my sandals, as I often do with my trekking shoes.